 Iraqi government officials, police and witnesses said guards working for Unity fired on a white Oldsmobile as it approached their convoy Tuesday afternoon, killing the two women before speeding away from the latest bloodshed blamed on the deadly mix of heavily armed protection details on Baghdad's crowded streets.

-The deaths of the women - including one who used the white sedan as an unofficial taxi to raise money for her family - came a day after the Iraqi government handed U.S. officials a report demanding hefty payments and the ouster from Iraq
+The deaths of the women - including one who used the white sedan as an unofficial taxi to raise money for her family - came a day after the Iraqi government handed U.S. officials a report

 of embattled Blackwater USA for a chaotic shooting last month that left at least 17 civilians dead.
-CBS News

 has learned that Iraqi witness accounts from the Blackwater incident are remarkably consistent.